junxit/us-congress-bills-117/metadata.md

 - 2021-11-04 — Motion to reconsider laid on the table Agreed to without objection.
 - 2021-11-04 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 16 (Roll no. 359). (text: 11/3/2021 CR H6136-6137)
 - 2021-11-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 16 (Roll no. 359).(text: 11/3/2021 CR H6136-6137)
+- 2021-11-15 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.